A clear, repeatable structure that teachers and children can trust.

 Counting

 Developing number sense and fluency with the number system.
-Children count in sequences that build and reinforce their understanding of how numbers work, including place value, multiples, and patterns.
+Children count in sequences that build and reinforce their understanding of how numbers work.

 Learn Its